MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ms.author: solsen
 ---

 # Debugging

 The process of finding and correcting errors is called *debugging*.
 With Visual Studio Code and the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] you get an integrated debugger to help you inspect your code to verify that your application can run as expected.
 You start a debugging session by pressing F5.

-> [!TIP]
-> For more information about Debugging in Visual Studio Code, see [Debugging](https://code.visualstudio.com/docs/editor/debugging).
+For more information about Debugging in Visual Studio Code, see [Debugging](https://code.visualstudio.com/docs/editor/debugging).

 > [!IMPORTANT]
 > To enable debugging the `NetFx40_LegacySecurityPolicy` setting in the Microsoft.Dynamics.Nav.Server.exe.config file must be set to **false**.
 This requires a server restart.

 > [!IMPORTANT]
-> To use the development environment and debugger, you must make sure that port 7049 is available.
+> To use the development environment and debugger, you must make sure that port `7049` is available.

 There are a number of limitations to be aware of:

 - "External code" can only be debugged if the code has the `showMyCode` flag set.
 For more information, see [Security Setting and IP Protection](devenv-security-settings-and-ip-protection.md).
-- Not all AL types yet show helpful debugging.
 - The debugger launches a new client instance each time you press F5.
 If you close the debugging session, and then start a new session, this new session will rely on a new client instance.
 We recommend that you close the Web client instances when you close a debugging session.

 > [!TIP]